The Library holds several collections of unpublished papers, many relating to individuals or projects associated with Nuffield College.

 This is a small collection of the papers of Sir Francis James Rennell Rodd, K.C.B., 2nd Baron Rennell of Rodd (1895-1978), concerning British military administration of occupied territories in Africa, 1941-1946.

-Retail Distributor's Association
+Retail Distributor's Association (in small collection)

 This is a small collection of ‘Report on departmental trading and operating costs and results of department stores’ (also known as Annual statistical reports) for 1949, and 1961-1978.

 Royal Commission on Local Government in England (1966-1969)